How to Make Yourself Squirt: A Bold, Honest Guide

 Understanding the Basics

-Here’s what makes it tricky: squirting is both a physical and mental experience.
-Some studies suggest the fluid comes from the bladder via the Skene’s glands.
-Others highlight that the sensation is different from urination.
-Either way, what really matters is this: it’s real, natural, and not something to be ashamed of.
+What makes squirting tricky is that it’s both physical and mental.
+Studies suggest the fluid may come from the bladder via Skene’s glands, but the sensation is distinct from urination.
+Either way, it’s natural, normal, and nothing to be ashamed of.

 Why So Many People Struggle